dbusjs/node-dbus-next/README.md

 ## Similar Projects

 dbus-next is a fork of [dbus-native](https://github.com/sidorares/dbus-native) library.
 While this library is great, it has many bugs which I don't think can be fixed without completely redesigning the user API.
-Another library exists [node-dbus](https://github.com/Shouqun/node-dbus) which is similar, but this project requires compiling C code and similarly does not provide enough features to create full-featured DBus services.
+Another library exists [node-dbus](https://github.com/Shouqun/node-dbus) which is similar, but also not provide enough features to create full-featured DBus services.

 ## Copyright